-This will turn off the detection of macros and the User Macro link in the CCM will not be available.
+This will turn off all detection of macros and the User Macro link in the Configuration Manager will not be available.
 This option is specifically useful if you need to vet the component or have security concerns with the content of your resources file where User macros are stored.